On a continuous Gale--Berlekamp switching game: Introduction

-Sometimes the optimization problem is posed as to find the maximum $S_{n}$ of the difference between lights on and off.
-Both problems are equivalent because it is simple to check that
+Sometimes this optimization problem is posed as to find the maximum of the difference between lights on and off, often denoted by $G_{n}$.
+Obviously both problems are equivalent as $R_{n}=\frac{1}{2}\left( n^{2}-G_{n}\right) $.

-The original problem introduced by Berlekamp asks for the exact value of $R_{10}$ and it was proved in \cite{jor} that $R_{10}=35$ (and thus $S_{10}=30$)$.$ The original problem and several related problems have been investigated in depth (see \cite{br, jor, fish, sch}) and also the hardness of solving the Gale-Berlekamp game (see \cite{roth}).
-A physical model of this game was built by Berlekamp at Bell Labs in the $1960$s.
+The original problem introduced by Berlekamp asks for the exact value of $R_{10}$ and it was proved in \cite{jor} that $R_{10}=35$ (and thus $G_{10}=30$)$.$ Several related questions pertaining to the original problem have been investigated in depth, see e.g. \cite{br, jor, fish, sch}, in particular the hardness of solving the Gale-Berlekamp game was studied in \cite{roth}.

+In this paper we propose a continuous version of the Elwyn Berlekamp switching game.
+We are interested in a continuous version of the game for which vectors replace light bulbs and direction knobs substitute the discrete switches, used to invert the state of the bulbs in the original problem.
+We also allow for non-square game-boards.